-The definition of a work-eligible individual defines the denominator of the participation rate calculation and is a guideline of who must be engaged in work activities for federal data reporting purposes.
+The definition of a work-eligible individual defines the denominator of the participation rate calculation and is a guideline of who must be engaged in work activities for federal data reporting purposes (Cases without TANF or TANF Maintenance of Effort funding are not reviewed in E2Lite).
 The definition of a work-eligible individual does not include non-recipient non-custodial parents who are not living with the aided child or non-needy caretaker relatives.